I-Hadjifrangiskou/Yield-Curve-PCA-VAR/README.md

 # Yield Curve PCA Analysis & Value-at-Risk Simulation

 This project applies Principal Component Analysis (PCA) to the U.S. Treasury yield curve and extends it to simulate portfolio risk via Value-at-Risk (VaR) using yield factor dynamics.
-The approach is based entirely on data-driven components and econometric modeling of principal components.
+The approach is based on data-driven components and econometric modeling of principal components.

 ---